revenue - Home page(888) 815-0802

 • Call recording and basic reporting

-Who’s Better: JustCall vs Dialpad
+JustCall vs. Dialpad

 5. CloudTalk

+CloudTalk is a cloud call center platform built for teams that operate across multiple regions.
 As a Dialpad alternative, CloudTalk stands out for its global reach and call center flexibility rather than AI-first features.
-It integrates with major CRMs and support platforms to ensure call activity is visible across teams.

 • International calling with local numbers in multiple countries